The Ultimate Guide to Driving in the UK

 • Fog: Use fog lights when visibility is low and drive slowly.

-• Snow/Ice: If you're driving during winter, ensure your car is equipped with winter tires and take extra caution on icy roads.
+• Snow/Ice: If you're driving during winter, ensure your car is equipped with winter tyres and take extra caution on icy roads.

 Navigating Busy Cities: London and Beyond